PhoebusSi/Alpaca-CoT/README.md

 Our model is finetuned from a 7B LLaMA on 52K English instructions and 0.5M Chinese instructions.
 Stanford Alpaca (our reimplementation) is finetuned from a 7B LLaMA on 52K English instructions.
 BELLE is finetuned from a 7B BLOOM on 2B Chinese instructions.

 From the above table, several observations can be found:
-- Compared to Alcapa, `ours (w/ CN)` has a stronger ability to understand Chinese instructions.
-For the first example, Alcapa fails to distinguish between the `instruction` part and `input` part, while we do.
+- Compared to Alpaca, `ours (w/ CN)` has a stronger ability to understand Chinese instructions.
+For the first example, Alpaca fails to distinguish between the `instruction` part and `input` part, while we do.
 - Chinese instruction finetuning data can significant enhance the ability to interact in Chinese.
-For the second example, `ours (w/ CN)` not only provides the correct code, but also provides the corresponding Chinese annotation, while Alcapa does not.
-In addition, as shown in the 3-5 examples, Alcapa can only respond to Chinese instruction with an English response.
+For the second example, `ours (w/ CN)` not only provides the correct code, but also provides the corresponding Chinese annotation, while Alpaca does not.
+In addition, as shown in the 3-5 examples, Alpaca can only respond to Chinese instruction with an English response.
 - Compared to BELLE, `ours (w/ CN)`'s performance on instructions requiring an open response (as shown in last two examples) still needs to be improved.
 BELLE's outstanding performance against such instructions is due to: 1.
 Its BLOOM backbone model encounters much more multilingual data during pre-training; 2.
 Its Chinese instruction finetuning data is more than ours, that is, 2M vs 0.5M.